-Managing member Elizabeth Warson is an “in-network” provider for the Poudre School District Employee Assistance Services (EAS), Compsych (EAP), and Anthem BlueCross BlueShield (April ’14).
-Dr. Warson is also a provider for the Victim Compensation Program through the Larimer County District Attorney’s Office, Colorado Division of Vocational Rehabilitation, Mental Health Connections through the Health District of Northern Colorado, and Savio House/Colorado Division of Youth Corrections.
+Managing member Elizabeth Warson is an “in-network” provider for the Poudre School District Employee Assistance Services (EAS), Anthem BlueCross BlueShield, Crime Victim Compensation Program, Colorado Division of Vocational Rehabilitation, and Foundation 1023 (first responders).
 Healing Pathways, LLC handles billing services for all in-network insurance companies and third-party payment processors.
 Please continue to check out website for insurance panel updates.

 Please download and complete the linked forms in advance of our first meeting (please bring to your first appointment).
 You may also call (970) 222-4674 to request a hard copy of the intake packet.
 We will review all forms verbally during our first session.
 You may sign the forms during our first session to ensure all your questions have been addressed.
 We will make copies on site for your purposes.
 Additional releases may be required.

 1. Disclosure Form for individual, couples, and family art psychotherapy (required)

 3. Clinician-Patient Agreement & Financial Responsibility (required)

 8. Permission to present and photograph artwork for educational purposes (optional)